ECAM-Brussels/e-cam/content/AW4L/slides/01-reactivity.md

 - Testability

-- Easier to debugs: unidirectional data flow, read/write segregation
+- Easier to debug: unidirectional data flow, read/write segregation

 ::: warning
 This is an exam question.